 Entering a Tag

-There is also support for creating tags with a textual shortcut: you can type the hash symbol (#) followed by the tag.
+There is also support for creating tags with a textual shortcut: you can type the hash symbol (#) followed by the tag, e.g.

 Editing an Existing Tag

-To edit an existing tag, simply click inside of the tag text, and start typing.
+To edit an existing tag, simply click or tap inside of the tag to trigger a popover that allows you to edit the tag.

 Most tags are simple labels, but it is possible to use parameters within tags.
-For example, you could use the tag colored with different parameters for each color.
-So one piece of text might contain the tag colored(red), and another colored(green).
+For example, you could use the tag importance with different parameters for each level of importance.
+So one piece of text might contain the tag #importance(low), and another #importance(high).

 You may want to give list items or other paragraphs a due date; you can do this with the due tag.
 If you use the tag label ‘due’, and give it a date as parameter, you can later search for notes that have due items.
 For example, you could enter a tag like